 Why do people send spam emails?

-However, it is important to note that spam can also serve as a means for malicious actors to infiltrate your computer system so it's always a good idea to look out for these types of emails.
+However, it is important to note that spam can also serve as a means for malicious actors to infiltrate your computer system so it's always a good idea to look out for these types of emails on the internet.

 Types of spam emails

-There are various types of spam emails that individuals might encounter in their inboxes.
-Some of the common types include:
+There are various types of unwanted emails that individuals might encounter in their inboxes.
+Some of the common types of spam emails include:

 These emails contain unsolicited advertisements for products or services, often from unknown or untrustworthy sources.
-They may promote anything from fake products to dubious investment opportunities.
+The message body may promote anything from fake products to dubious investment opportunities.

 Source: Hooksecurity